-But if you’re not careful, like any major organizational change, adopting hybrid work can lead to a decline in workplace experience, retention, and productivity.
+To master anything requires practice.
+Whether you want to excel at a sport, become a better manager, or perfect an art form, there’s almost always a learning curve.
+The same is true for adopting a hybrid work model.
+A hybrid workplace is part of a flexible model of work that has many benefits—improved employee productivity, real estate cost savings, and workplace satisfaction to name a few.
+But if you’re not careful, like any major organizational change, adopting hybrid work can lead to a decline in employee experience, retention, and productivity.
 To reap the benefits of this flexible model of work, you need to make the workplace a space employees want to spend their time.
-In this post, we’ll go over five hybrid work best practices you should follow to help your company and its employees get the most out of this model of work.
+In this post, we’ll break down five hybrid work best practices you should follow to help your company and employees get the most out of this model of work in 2022 and beyond:

-1 – Gather employee feedback on a regular basis
+- Gather employee feedback on a regular basis

-2 – Communicate with your people
+1 - Communicate with your people

+A key hybrid work model best practice is regular and clear communication.
+It is crucial–yet 60% of companies don’t have a long-term internal communications strategy.
 Adopting a hybrid work model will no doubt require decision-making that will impact some or all of your workforce.
-As a workplace leader, it’s your job to ensure your people know what’s going on with the workplace in the midst of broader organizational changes.
-It’s important that you know who is impacted by these decisions, as well as how and when you’ll communicate changes to employees.
+As a workplace leader, it’s your job to communicate your hybrid work policy and let folks know what’s going on with the workplace and why–particularly in the midst of broader organizational changes.
+The more you communicate closely with those impacted by the decisions, the better engaged they will be.
 Your communication strategy should cover:

 - Who your audience is

 - What your message to them will be

 It’s also helpful to do a test run with workplace stakeholders to plan for any challenges that may arise once you send any communications out.
 This will ensure your team can act fast, if needed, to address any questions or concerns people may have.